islammegdoude/tiktokVideoScraper-downloader/README.md

 - Make sure to check your cookies / headers

-If you get stuck and need help, make sure to join the [discord](https://beacons.ai/codewithvincent), and drop your question in the questions channel.
+If you get stuck and need help, make sure to drop your question in message here islam.megdoude@gmail.com or in my linkdin .